derekscode/angular2-quickstart-vscode/readme.md

 - Github.com > New
 - Copy 2 lines and paste into command prompt to push local repo to Github
 - change readme.md to reflect new repo
+- change package.json name to reflect new repo\
+- npm install